abonello/simon-game/README.md

 and the user list, I want to be publish the page on GitHub Pages.
 I will add a link to the repository on the index page and a link to the GitHub Page at the top of this README.md.

+I am trying to add target="_blank" but it does not work.
+I read that I can use plain HTML but it does not seem to work either.
+I will revert to markdown.